Counteracts: Testing Stereotypical Representation in Pre-trained Language Models: Results and Discussion

 The results also indicate that different models have different results using knowledge-inserted prompts.
 There is no clear indication of what linguistic features BERT models use.
-Both \textit{BERT-base} and \textit{BERT-large} have been shown to be sensitive to \textit{target syntactic similar} and \textit{background counter syntactic similar} knowledge, but the stereotypical representation remains unchanged or conflicting when using \textit{target semantic similar}, \textit{target counter syntactic similar}, \textit{target counter semantic similar}, and \textit{background counter semantic similar}.
-Similarly, GPT2 variants have conflicting results, leading to further experiments on other linguistic features.
+Both \textit{BERT-base} and \textit{BERT-large} have been shown to be sensitive to \textit{target syntacticly similar} and \textit{background counter syntacticly similar} knowledge, but the stereotypical representation remains unchanged or conflicting when using \textit{target semanticly similar}, \textit{target counter syntacticly similar}, \textit{target counter semantic similar}, and \textit{background counter semantic similar}.
+Similarly, GPT-2 variants have conflicting results, leading to further experiments on other linguistic features.
 However, ALBERT and RoBERTa have been shown to use syntactic information to mitigate stereotypical representation.
 Among the pro-knowledge prompts, the stereotypical preference of ALBERT is enhanced using \textit{target semantic similar} knowledge.
 When using counter-knowledge prompts, ALBERT overturns its stereotypical preference except for \textit{target counter semantic similar}.
-Similarly, RoBERTa variants enhance its stereotypical representation using \textit{target syntactic similar} and \textit{target semantic similar} knowledge and overturn the stereotypical representation using \textit{background counter syntactic similar} knowledge.
-The results of using \textit{target counter syntactic similar} knowledge also support the conclusion, as the margin between two gender groups is smaller compared to using the base prompts.
+Similarly, RoBERTa variants enhance its stereotypical representation using \textit{target syntactic similar} and \textit{target semantic similar} knowledge and overturn the stereotypical representation using \textit{background counter syntacticly similar} knowledge.
+The results of using \textit{target counter syntacticly similar} knowledge also support the conclusion, as the margin between two gender groups is smaller compared to using the base prompts.

 Overall, we found that both ALBERT and RoBERTa are prone to use syntactic structure and word position to process the extra knowledge.
 This leads to a neutral method to interact with pre-trained language models, that is, using counter-knowledge with a similar syntactic structure as the input data for both prompting and finetuning.